 No matter the outside temperature and how warm your sleeping bag is, the cooler environment of the night will make your body use up much more energy than it would at home under a warming blanket.

 But the mere energy and nutrition factor is not the only thing you should consider.
 Make it a darn good pasta dish, as taste is as important.
-Meatballs (or the above mentioned burger pieces) are a nice and easy compliment to outdoor pasta.
+Meatballs (or the above-mentioned burger pieces) are a nice and easy complement to outdoor pasta.